jayres/IDM-DynamicWeb/README.md

 By the end of the course, students will be able to:

-- Design, build, and develop content for a web applications.
+- design, build, and develop content for a web applications.
-- Understand and implement the iterative process
+- understand and implement the iterative process
-- Set up servers, have servers talk to browsers, and understand how protocols work
+- set up servers, have servers talk to browsers, and understand how protocols work
-- Create an internal developer / creative community
+- create an internal developer / creative community

 ## Course Structure

 ### Lectures

-Tuesday will consist of lectures to discuss the readings and for additional teaching.
+Tuesday will primarily consist of lectures to discuss the readings and for practical, group-focused coding.
 Lectures will be more conversational than direct instruction so students are expected to be prepared to discuss and share their thoughts.
-Questions are encouraged.
+Questions/comments are encouraged.

 ### Studio Time

 Thursday will consist of mostly studio time where students will work on exercises, learn to pair program, and have short, smaller lectures based on the materials being handled in the exercises.

-Readings
+### Readings

 _There is no textbook for the course_.
 Readings will be made available in the Github repository for the course and students are responsible for checking the reading list on their own.
 Though there may be updates to the readings throughout the semester, there will be no updates one week before class.